Sir-Jude/Distriflask/README.md

 The **SECURITY_PASSWORD_SALT** is a variable used in combination with the SECRET_KEY to enhance the security of password hashing, especially when working with user authentication systems.

-Finally, in the main project file, import the libraries which allows to use the .env file
+Finally, in the main app file, import the libraries which allows to use the .env file
 ```
 import os
 from dotenv import load_dotenv
 ```

-# Create the project.py file and set it up to use Flask
+# Create the app.py file and set it up to use Flask
 Import the libraries
 ```
 from flask import Flask, flash, render_template, redirect, url_for